dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 Selecting "Hide this field" will make the field invisible to the public, move it to the bottom of the form, and leave your responses intact.
 If you select "Delete this field and its answers," it will delete the field and remove all previous answers to it within your responses.

-### Adding conditional logic
+### Adding logic

-Screendoor allows you to add powerful logic (previously called "rules") to your form, by conditionally showing and hiding fields depending on the respondent's previous answers.
+Screendoor allows you to add powerful logic (previously called "rules") to your form, so you can show or hide fields depending on the respondent's previous answers.

 For example, if some questions in your form should be skipped unless the implementation cost is over $1 million, you could hide those fields until the respondent indicates their implementation cost.
 Let's walk through that example below.

-To start adding conditional logic, select the field you wish to hide, and press the "Add a condition" button in the left pane.
+To add logic to your form, first select the field you wish to hide, and press the "Add a condition" button in the left pane.

 ![Adding a condition to a field.](../images/formbuilder_9.png)